WHAT IS CF|24?

 MEET THE TEAM

-Reza has been involved with CF24 since its inception, and is thrilled to lead the charge as the CF24 manager.
+Reza has been involved with CF24 since its inception.
 Reza is a certified level 3 trainer and co-owner of CrossFit NCR in Ottawa, Ontario.
 He is a dedicated supporter of the Special Olympics and an advocate for inclusion.
 Reza believes fitness should be accessible to everyone and is motivated to introduce more Special Olympic athletes to the sport!

 Since discovering CrossFit in 2018, Sam has been on a mission to introduce fitness to more individuals with the goals of improving health, fostering stronger community and enhancing quality of life.
 Upon learning about the invaluable impact CF24 has had on the Special Olympics community, Sam was eager to get involved in any way possible.
 He hopes to see a future state in which fitness is even more accessible to the Special Olympics and mental health communities.
 Outside of the gym, you can find Sam geeking out on anything and everything related to health and wellness, as well as going on nature hikes with his Mini English Bull Terrier, Satori.